 - (1) Net investment loss per unit is calculated by dividing the expenses net of interest income by the average number of units outstanding during the period.
-The net realized and change in unrealized gain (loss) from trading is a balancing amount necessary to reconcile the change in net asset value per unit with the other per unit information. - (2) Net increase from payments by General Partner represents the reduction amount of the General Partner's contribution (see Note 5). - (3) The three months ended March 31, 2024 Total Return before the General Partner contribution (see Note 5) was 9.26% for the Class A units, 9.13% for the Class B units, 9.78% for the Legacy 1 Class units, 9.73% for the Legacy 2 Class units, 9.92% for the Global 1 Class units and 9.85% for the Global 2 Class units.
-The three months ended March 31, 2023 Total Return before the General Partner contribution (see Note 5) was (7.16)% for the Class A units, (7.31)% for the Class B units, (6.62)% for the Legacy 1 Class units, (6.68)% for the Legacy 2 Class units, (6.49)% for the Global 1 Class units and (6.55)% for the Global 2 Class units. - (4) Annualized. - (5) Not annualized. - (6) Excludes incentive fee.
+The net realized and change in unrealized gain (loss) from trading is a balancing amount necessary to reconcile the change in net asset value per unit with the other per unit information. - (2) Annualized. - (3) Not annualized. - (4) Excludes incentive fee - (5) Net increase from payments by General Partner represents the reduction amount of the General Partner's contribution (see Note 5). - (6) The three months ended March 31, 2024 Total Return before the General Partner contribution (see Note 5) was 9.26% for the Class A units, 9.13% for the Class B units, 9.78% for the Legacy 1 Class units, 9.73% for the Legacy 2 Class units, 9.92% for the Global 1 Class units and 9.85% for the Global 2 Class units.